History & Overview of U.S. Foreign Aid to Israel

 Qualitative Military Edge

 Up until 1968, the United States sought to balance any arms sales to Israel with similar transfers to Arab allies.
 That changed when Egyptian President Gamal Abdel Nasser continued to defy the West and then provoked the Six-Day War; the Russians refused to limit their shipments to the region; and third countries — France and West Germany — that the U.S. had relied upon to arm Israel stopped the flow of weapons.
-At that point, President Lyndon Johnson recognized the interest of the United States no longer lay in seeking to maintain a balance of power in the region but rather in seeking to ensure that Israel enjoyed qualitative military superiority.
+At that point, President Lyndon Johnson recognized that the United States' interest no longer lay in maintaining a balance of power in the region, but rather in ensuring that Israel enjoyed qualitative military superiority.
 The sale of Israel Phantom jets, the first sophisticated offensive weapons the United States ever provided Israel, established the precedent for ensuring Israel’s Qualitative Military Edge (QME) over its adversaries.

 Congress passed legislation requiring the administration to “carry out an empirical and qualitative assessment on an ongoing basis of the extent to which Israel possesses a qualitative military edge over military threats.”
 The Arms Export Control Act was also amended to require a determination for any export of a U.S. defense article to any country in the Middle East other than Israel that such a sale would not adversely affect Israel’s QME.